PaddlePaddle/Serving/CONTRIBUTING.md

 LOG(INFO) << "Operator FC is taking " << num_inputs << "inputs."
 ```

-When we run a PaddlePaddle application or test, we can specify a logging level.
+When we run a Paddle Serving application or test, we can specify a logging level.
 For example:

 ```bash
 GLOG_minloglevel=0 GLOG_maxloglevel=3 bin/serving